-The Steveston Spot Prawn Festival and Seafood Celebrations runs now through June 18, with lots of seafood-inspired activities, including fresh spot prawns brought into Fisherman’s Wharf daily, demonstrations from professional chefs on the Culinary Stage June 10 and 11, and locally caught seafood (by Steveston Fishers) featured on participating restaurant menus as part of Dine About.
+The Steveston Spot Prawn Festival and Seafood Celebration runs May 14 through June 15, with lots of seafood-inspired activities, including fresh spot prawns brought into Fisherman’s Wharf daily, demonstrations from professional chefs on the Culinary Stage June 8, and locally caught seafood (by Steveston Fishers) featured on participating restaurant menus as part of Dine About June 1-16.

 Steveston Spot Prawn Festival

 Spot prawns are available for sale now at Fisherman’s Wharf and sales start as early as 6 a.m.
-Bring a reusable bag to carry your catch home and note, most boats accept cash only.
-Boats at Fisherman’s Wharf selling spot prawns include, Black Heart, David, Prawns on the Spot and Steveston Spot Prawn and Seafood.
+Bring a reusable bag to carry your catch home, and note that most boats accept cash only.
+Boats at Fisherman’s Wharf selling spot prawns include Black Heart, David, Prawns on the Spot and Steveston Spot Prawn and Seafood.

 Read about Vancouver Spot Prawn offerings.